jacobg1/CRUNCHfm/README.md

+This app will draw from archive.org's massive collection of live recordings.
+At the basic level, users will be able to select a band and a year and the app will play random live recordings in a loop (like Pandora)

+MVP: No backend, users can select a band and a year.  play, pause and skip next buttons.

+Bronze: Users can select multiple artists and multiple years.Add backend (express with mongoDB) which will make api calls and pass info to front end.

+Silver:  Add logic for like / dislike (if user dislikes a band maybe take that out of the search criteria)

+Gold: add users. as app moves from one song to the next, users can like a song which will add it to a playlist that they can then replay at any time.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>